Freemius/wordpress-sdk/README.md

 [Freemius](https://freemius.com) is a monetization platform that help plugin developers to turn their plugin into a commercial product in less than 10 min.

-The platform is fully functional and running in production already.
-Having said that, it is still in closed beta, if you are a WordPress plugin developer and you are interested to participate in the beta please [apply here](http://bit.ly/freemius-beta):
+The platform is fully functional and running in production.
+Having said that, it is still in closed beta.
+If you are a WordPress plugin developer and you are interested to participate in the beta please [apply here](http://bit.ly/freemius-beta):

 http://bit.ly/freemius-beta